Arizona Allergy Season: Why It's Worse and What Helps

 Typical cost $10-$30/month OTC $30-$60/month OTC $1,000-$4,000/year $199 per session (RevivaGo immunity boost)

-Bottom line: Antihistamines and nasal sprays manage symptoms day to day.
-Allergy shots address the root immune response over years.
-IV immune support may help reduce the dehydration and nutrient depletion that worsen your body's allergic response, especially in Arizona's dry climate.
+Bottom line: Antihistamines and nasal sprays handle symptoms day to day.
+Allergy shots go after the root immune response over years.
+IV immune support may help with the dehydration and nutrient gaps that worsen your allergic response in Arizona's dry climate.
 They work best together, not as replacements for each other.

-If you've been managing your allergies with OTC medications and still feel miserable during peak season, addressing the hydration and nutrient side of the equation is worth exploring.
+If you've been taking OTC meds and still can't find relief during peak allergy season, it's worth looking at the hydration and nutrient side of the equation.
 Learn more about how our immune boost IV compares to other options.

 When is allergy season in Arizona?